yashutanna/portfolio/content/projects/simply-insurance.md

 Built a config-driven insurance sales portal as well to be used by end clients as well as a call center with the ability for Quality Assurance operators to vet calls.

 ## Why we did it
 The insurance market in South Africa did not provide an easy way for a lower- to mid- SME person to apply for insurance.
-Simply at the time was a small fintech startup that needed a solid platform to bring in sales with as much configurability to be able to move fast and change things on the fly.
+Simply, at the time was a small fintech startup that needed a solid platform to bring in sales with as much configurability to be able to move fast and change things on the fly.

 Simply also provides a quick an easy way for Employers to purchase life cover for their Domestic workers